kirei/catt/sslyze.md

   ./mk-ca-bundle.pl

-The certificates will then be available in ca-certs.crt.
+The certificates will then be available in ca-bundles.crt.

 ### Java